nodejs/build/ansible/README.md

   - **jenkins/worker/create.yml**: Sets up jenkins workers.

+  - **jenkins/worker/cleanup-clcache.yml**: Removes the legacy profile-based
+    clcache directory from Windows workers after confirming the relocated cache is initialized.
+Drain the workers and use `--limit` when running it.

   - **jenkins/worker/upgrade-jar.yml**: Upgrades the worker jar file.

   - **jenkins/docker-host.yml**: Sets up a host to run Docker workers.